BerlinMacAdmins/berlinmacadmins.github.io/README.md

 Mittwoch, 28.
 Juli 2021, 20:00

+Location:
-Location: Im Biergarten unserer Wahl (Info folgt) | At the beergarden of choice (tba)
+Im Biergarten unserer Wahl | At the beergarden of choice (tba)